MicrosoftDocs/SupportArticles-docs/support/sql/admin/assembly-name-cannot-migrated-error.md

 ---
-title: Assembly can't be migrated to SQL Server 2017 error
+title: Assembly cannot be migrated to SQL Server 2017 error
-description: This article describes the Assembly can't be migrated to SQL Server 2017 error in compatibility check for Configuration Manager database. ms.date: 09/21/2022 ms.custom: sap:Administration and Management
+description: This article describes the Assembly cannot be migrated to SQL Server 2017 error in compatibility check for Configuration Manager database. ms.date: 09/21/2022 ms.custom: sap:Administration and Management
 ---

-# "Assembly can't be migrated to SQL Server 2017" error in compatibility check for Configuration Manager database
+# "Assembly cannot be migrated to SQL Server 2017" error in compatibility check for Configuration Manager database

-This article introduces the "Assembly can't be migrated to SQL Server 2017" error that occurs in compatibility check for the Configuration Manager database.
+This article introduces the "Assembly cannot be migrated to SQL Server 2017" error that occurs in compatibility check for the Configuration Manager database.

 _Original product version:_ &nbsp; System Center Configuration Manager, SQL Server 2017 on Windows
 _Original KB number:_ &nbsp; 4465462